The AutoImmune Nutrition Plan:

 Individuals with MTHFR gene mutations have a lowered ability to produce the key antioxidant glutathione.
 Glutathione is critical for detoxification and immune modulation.
 These individuals are at a much greater risk for developing autoimmune or chronic inflammatory diseases (17).

-They need extra methylation support nutrients such as methyl-folate, methyl-B12, zinc, magnesium, riboflavin and B6 (18).
+They need extra methylation support nutrients such as methyl-folate, methyl-B12, zinc, magnesium, riboflavin, and B6 (18).

 Vitamin D

-Studies have found that biologically active vitamin D is linked to a decrease risk of type-1 diabetes in which the pancreas does not produce insulin.
+Studies have found that biologically active vitamin D is linked to a decreased risk of type-1 diabetes in which the pancreas does not produce insulin.
 Sunshine is a natural source of vitamin D. People in geographical locations that see fewer hours of sunshine have higher rates of type-1 diabetes (9).

 Choose the Right Proteins

 Proteins break down into amino acids and their sequence can promote inflammation.
-Researchers are beginning to find that although such triggers as gluten cause an autoimmune response in people with celiac disease or gluten sensitivity, it is the chain of amino acids that are contained in the gluten which damage the small intestine (9, 10).
+Researchers are beginning to find that although such triggers as gluten cause an autoimmune response in people with celiac disease or gluten sensitivity, it is the chain of amino acids that are contained in the gluten that damage the small intestine (9, 10).

-Wheat, soy and milk have all been associated with promoting type-1 diabetes due to how the body perceives the protein contained in these common food allergens.
+Wheat, soy, and milk have all been associated with promoting type-1 diabetes due to how the body perceives the protein contained in these common food allergens.
 Countries that consume refined wheat flour as a major food source found that there is a higher incidence of type-1 diabetes.
 (9)

-Opt instead for organic, pasture-raised meats such as turkey and lamb and wild caught fish high in omega-3 fatty acids like Alaskan salmon.
+Opt instead for organic, pasture-raised meats such as turkey and lamb and wild-caught fish high in omega-3 fatty acids like Alaskan salmon.

 Avoid Nightshades

-Avoiding nightshade vegetables such as tomato, white potato and any pepper variety can help to improve an unhealthy autoimmune response.
+Avoiding nightshade vegetables such as tomato, white potato, and any pepper variety can help to improve an unhealthy autoimmune response.
 Nightshades can increase calcium deposits in tissue which causes chronic inflammation leading to a cascading effect of adverse health consequences.

 Damage to the kidney and liver can trigger autoimmune diseases such as rheumatoid arthritis and diabetes.
 (13, 14) Not everyone responds negatively to nightshades, however, many individuals with auto-immunity struggle with these foods.